 Similar scenarios played out when the British-French collaboration Death in Paradise, filmed in Guadeloupe, gave the island a huge tourism boost, and Riviera reminded people that the Côte d’Azur still had some pretty spectacular scenery to offer.

 What does this have to do with Mallorca? #

 Well, perhaps nothing.
 Perhaps a lot.
 A show with as much publicity and hype as The Mallorca Files is going to attract interest - interest in visiting, interest in buying and interest in getting in on the action here.
 Couple that with governmental push to play down the former image as a party place, and the possibility for South Beach-type attention and investment is fairly likely, as is the chance of attracting more large-scale production work.

 If this scenario comes together, the possibilities are wide open.
-Mallorca will be on a lot more radars.
-There will be change…hopefully mostly positive.
+Villages all over the island have great settings for movies, tv shows and your home.
+The Island of Mallorca and those quaint townhouses and properties will be on a lot more radars .
+There will be change.
+Sustainability is the key and Mallorca is leading development standards for the future in infrastructure design.
 Ready or not, here it comes!

 Mallorca Magazin 44/2019